WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/en/gbox_guide.md

 2. Get your UDID, after being redirected to Safari, click on Allow

-3. Go to Settings > General > VPN and Device Management and click on Box UDID
+3. Go to Settings > General > VPN and Device Management and click on GBox UDID

 4. Install the profile and you should automatically get redirected to Safari with a prompt

 5. Click on Open, then select Import Certificate

-6. Import the .p12 from the Certificates folder, find the certificate you used for Portal, the password is WSF
+6. Import the .p12 from On My iPhone > Portal > Downloads > Certificates folder, find the certificate you used for GBox, the password is "WSF"

 7. Then click on Import Certificate again, this time selecting the .mobileprovision